matthias-geier/cargobull/README.md

 In the example folder you find a full example including a react.js-based comsumer of the created web service.
 You can run it with any rack-based webserver installed, for instance thin.
+The example has a dependency on **json** and **redis**, you should install both gems before trying to run it.

 ```bash
   git clone git@github.com:matthias-geier/cargobull